maneatsbible/maneatsbible.github.io/catechism.md

 *A*: The Christian faith is the hope of everlasting life promised by God in Jesus Christ.

+*Q*: What is the Bible?

+*A*: The KJV, baby.

+*Q*: Why the KJV?

+*A*: That's my preferred English translation.
+We'll read in Hebrew and Greek too.

 *Q*: What is the biblical Christian faith?

 *A*: The faith understood after reading the Bible plainly.